Ayus-gupta/Ayush_Home/README.md

 At its heart is a simple yet powerful belief:
 "Priorities shape destiny.
 Those who choose faster grow faster."

-By analyzing what people value, how they decide, and what paths they follow, the system draws logical parallels between individuals — offering predictive insights not from the stars but from patterns grounded in reality.
+By comparing user-defined priorities and analyzing behavioral similarity, the system offers insights grounded in logic — not birth charts or personality labels.

 ## 🚀 Features
 - Predict The Future On basic of resoning and logic with real-world situations.